duykhoa/duykhoa.github.io/_katas/factorial-digit-sum.md

 1 runs, 4 assertions, 0 failures, 0 errors, 0 skips
 ```

-Pass. but it's so ugly code, we should fix it before going to the next one.
+Pass. but it's so ugly, we should fix it before adding the next test.

 First, I will make fix this code first